krolingo/Reticulo/README.md

 ## Notes

-- Avoids Rust build by using pkg-installed `pyXY-cryptography`
+- Avoids Rust build by using pkg-installed pyXY-cryptography
 - MeshChat’s venv uses system site-packages to reuse jail Python modules

 ---

 ## License

-Add your preferred license here.
+Use it as you like.